improvess/matrix-reef.js/README.md

 ## How to install

-Matrix-reef.js is a pure Java Script library with no third-party dependencies.
+Matrix-reef.js has no third-party, dependency to install.

 ### Node.js
 ```bash